Seanny123/seanaubin.github.io/content/post/2015-08-15-Mind-maps-for-Augmented-Thinking-and-Communication.md

   alt=""
   link=""
  >}}
-{{< section "end" >}}

 I also like what a lot of people write on the Internet, but sometimes certain places on the Internet seem to cause [toxoplasmas of rage](http://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage/).

 I have a hypothesis that a lot of communication breaks down because of a few simple sources of confusion that aren't well-supported in the current discussion format of the internet:

--

-    History (this is where I’m coming from)
+- History (this is where I’m coming from)
--

-    Context (this is what I think we’re both talking about)
+- Context (this is what I think we’re both talking about)
--

-    Time (I want to write a comment reply, not a blog post)
+- Time (I want to write a comment reply, not a blog post)
--

-    Audience (I’m replying to you?
+- Audience (I’m replying to you?
 I’m replying to this whole thread?)
--

-    Reasoning (how did you get from point A to point B)
+- Reasoning (how did you get from point A to point B)

 Like any engineering with illusions of grandeur, I started thinking of various fantastical solutions to this problem.
 Like creating a language where the certainty of a fact is conjugated into a verb.